ozalpozqur/altogic-auth-angular/README.md

 ```bash
 ng generate service shared/auth
 ```
-In the `auth.service.ts` file, we will add the following code block to handle the authentication process.
+In the `auth.service.ts` file, we will add the following code block to store the user data and handle the authentication process.

 ```ts
 import { Injectable } from '@angular/core';